How to Cut $2 Trillion of Fat From the Federal Budget

 • Downsize the Muscle... by curtailing national security capacities and functions not needed for an America First policy.

-Needless to say, when it comes to the vast wasteland of the Federal budget there are innumerable ways to skin the cat.
-But based on our own experience of more than a half-century of familiarity with the Federal budget as both a participant and an informed observer, we judge the following mix to be the most plausible and balanced way to get to the $2 trillion of annual savings by FY 2029.
+Needless to say, when it comes to the vast wasteland of the federal budget, there are innumerable ways to skin the cat.
+But based on our own experience of more than a half-century of familiarity with the federal budget as both a participant and an informed observer, we judge the following mix to be the most plausible and balanced way to get to the $2 trillion of annual savings by FY 2029.

 To be sure, even this relatively judicious mix is sure to ignite firestorms on the banks of the Potomac like never before, but it can be strongly justified and defended for the reasons we will lay out in several subsequent installments.

-• Slash the Fat: $300 billion or 15 percent.
+• Slash the Fat: $300 billion, or 15 percent.

-• Downsize the Muscle: $500 billion or 25 percent.
+• Downsize the Muscle: $500 billion, or 25 percent.

-• Cut the Bone: $1.2 trillion or 60 percent.
+• Cut the Bone: $1.2 trillion, or 60 percent.

-Suffice here to say that even the first bucket would leave them screaming to high heaven in the Swamplands of DC.
+Suffice it here to say that even the first bucket would leave them screaming to high heaven in the Swamplands of D.C.
 But even that $300 billion savings could be accomplished only by eliminating entirely the estimated $50 billion annual cost of Biden’s misguided Green New Deal, including all EV credits and subsidies, and $150 billion per year of other forms of corporate welfare and subsidies embedded in the budget and tax code.

 We will amplify the details of this $200 billion of inherent fat and waste in Part 2.
 But suffice it here to say that attacking the usual shock effect lists of outrageous studies, stupid foreign aid projects, or even payments to dead people, as is often used to illustrate wasteful spending, will get you barely a fractional decimal point of the savings target, as desirable as eliminating this nonsense might be in its own right.